tasks1

 Five Layers of Educational Technology

-Educational technology in schools is often perceived as a single entity, a collection of devices, software, and online platforms.
+118: Layers of Educational Technology Educational technology in schools is often perceived as a single entity, a collection of devices, software, and online platforms.
 However, beneath this surface simplicity lies a complex, multi-layered system.
 Effective integration of technology into teaching and learning requires IT leaders to recognize the characteristics of each.
-Decision-makers, including educators, IT professionals, and school leaders make Read More
+Decision-makers, including educators, IT Read More

 Interaction in Online Classrooms